mapdevsaikat/quantaroute-geocoder/docs/VERCEL_CONFIG.md

 ## Important Notes

-1. **No Static Site**: This is NOT a static site.
-There is NO `public` directory.
+1. **Serverless Functions**: All API endpoints are serverless functions in the `api/` directory.
+2. **Public Directory**: The `public/` directory exists only to satisfy Vercel's requirement for an output directory.
+It contains a simple `index.html` file.
-2. **No Build Output**: Vercel compiles TypeScript automatically.
+3. **No Build Output**: Vercel compiles TypeScript automatically.
 The `dist/` directory is only for MCP server distribution via npx.
-3. **Serverless Functions**: All API endpoints are serverless functions in the `api/` directory.
 4. **TypeScript Compilation**: Vercel automatically compiles TypeScript files in `api/` directory.

 ## Deployment